tgerstner/Hailo-Ollama-10H-Chat-for-Raspberry-PI5/README.md

 to simplify accessing Hailo 10H on the PI 5 instead of installing OpenWebUI.

+Setup:
+   Create a folder on your Raspberry PI 5.
+   Clone the entire repository into that folder.

 There are two apps included with this package.
  1) pyhailo_txt.py     --- This is a text version which interfaces with the Hailo 10H.
                            This is great for testing out your interface.
 It includes